-In IBM‘s case study, a bank offers customizable alerts to their customers for their activities such as account activities, stock market activities, currency exchange rates.
+In IBM‘s case study, a bank offers customizable alerts to its customers for their activities such as account activities, stock market activities, currency exchange rates.
 Customers can choose the type of alerting mechanism (e.g. mail, SMS) and the frequency in which the alerts will be triggered (e.g. during business hours immediately, otherwise in the next business day).
 Here are sample alerts that customers may use:

 - Notify when there has been a withdrawal of a total of $X from an account within Z hours.
 (X and Z are definable parameters at subscription to the alert.

 - Notify when there were at least X ATM withdrawals of more than $Y within Z hours.
 (X, Y and Z are definable parameters at subscription to the alert)